LukasWoodtli/WebPage/pelican/content/scheme_frequently_used_functions.md

 The `map` function can be applied on multiple lists:

-*"This more general `map?  takes a procedure of **n** arguments, together with **n** lists, and applies the procedure to all the first elements of the lists, all the second elements of the lists, and so on, returning a list of the results.*
+*"This more general `map` takes a procedure of **n** arguments, together with **n** lists, and applies the procedure to all the first elements of the lists, all the second elements of the lists, and so on, returning a list of the results.*

 *For example:*"